 In 2004, the 12th rally at Duxford, we celebrated the 50th anniversary of the London Routemaster with another Gold Run - of Routemasters - from Trumpington.

 In 2011 the main sponsor changed to TTCDIECAST.com and the Showcase mini trade show, a feature of Woburn Abbey events was introduced.
-D&G Bus has replaced First in providing rally prize money and Go-Ahead have sponsored the rally plaques of late, but strong support has continued from Bus & Coach Buyer, Plaxton, BUSES magazine, Motts Travel, Red Rose and Ensignbus.
+D&G Bus replaced First in providing rally prize money and Go-Ahead sponsored the rally plaques, but strong support continued from Bus & Coach Buyer, Plaxtons, BUSES magazine, Motts Travel, Red Rose and Ensignbus.
 An Ian Allan publication featured an article on SHOWBUS, dubbing it "THE BIGGEST SHOW ON EARTH".

 2013 saw a major change for SHOWBUS with the move to a new venue at Long Marston near Straford-upon-Avon.
 The move linked nicely to several Midlands anniversaries with three companies which have supported SHOWBUS over the years all celebrating their centenaries - City of Oxford, Trent and United Counties.
 Birmingham bus builder Metro-Cammell was founded 150 years ago and Wolverhampton based Guy's Arab model had been around for 80 years and their London GS for 60.
-The Volvo Ailsa, of which 100 served the West Midlands was 40 years old and its rival the MCW Metrobus pitched in at 35.
+The Volvo Ailsa, of which 100 served the West Midlands is 40 years old and its rival the MCW Metrobus pitches in at 35.
 The new site offered acres of hard standing for display and tiered seating to view the arrival cavalcade.
 Site tours proved very popular and Red Rose provided a free shuttle from Stratford-upon-Avon.